ibm-security-verify/verify-sdk-ios/sdk/core/README.md

 }
 ```

-Custom types that support `Codable` can be added to the Keychain.
+You can add custom types that support `Codable` to the Keychain.
 ```swift

 // Create a struct supporting Codable.